Using one or more credit cards to get out from under the burden of student loan payments can seem tempting, but it’s a step in the wrong direction

 With the rise in student rates, we asked experts to look at whether it was ever a good idea to shift student loan debt to credit cards, and they gave us three reasons it isn’t:

-1. You might not get
+1. You might not get away with it.

 “Any refinancing of a qualified education loan is still considered a qualified education loan,” says Mark Kantrowitz, publisher of Edvisors.com, a network of sites offering educational resources.
 “Thus if someone were to pay off student loans with credit cards, the credit card debt would be non-dischargeable in bankruptcy.